shreshtab/sudoku-solver/README.md

 ### In Progress

-- Unit/Integration Tests
-- Notistack Implementation
+- Research options and replace RC Slider

 ### Backlog

+- Live Deployment
 - Refactor Components
   - Provide grid as an input to the Sudoku Grid component
 - Flatten Sudoku Grid State
-- Replace RC Slider
 - Overall Styling and Color
 - Sudoku Grid Generator
 - Other Solving Algorithms